 And then it occurred to me.
 (Lesson #5) The very thing that I’ve noticed living on a sliver of land in the south pacific is the pace of life and how people work to live, not live to work.
 How nice it is to have space in my calendar and open weekends to say YES to spontaneous events and carpe diem whenever possible.
 And yet, it took less that a week to get bitten by the bug of desire to have it all.
 To work.
 To raise a family.
 To live an adventurous life.
 And to do it all well.

 And so, leaving my sweet little hometown was both hard and easy this time.
-The pull of my mini loves beckoning me back ‘home’ and the ass whopping I had to deliver to Adam for cutting Ivy’s hair off (ah-hem) was motivation plenty to get back on a plane (or 3) to New Caledonia.
+The pull of my mini loves beckoning me back ‘home’ and the ass whopping I had to deliver to A for cutting Ivy’s hair off (ah-hem) was motivation plenty to get back on a plane (or 3) to New Caledonia.

 Instead of shopping in duty-free this time, Paloma and I hopped on a bus into the city and spent our 8 hour layover exploring Auckland.
-Twelve years prior Adam and I had made the very same bus trip as we kicked off our around the world backpacking trip.
+Twelve years prior A and I had made the very same bus trip as we kicked off our around the world backpacking trip.
 But now, instead of a backpack I had a baby.
 And instead of feeling terrified and uncertain about traveling, I felt empowered, confident and adventurous.
 A decade does wonders.

 (lesson #6 – going back can help you realize how you have gone forward)We arrived back in Noumea with 2 overfilled, extra heavy suitcases, wacked out circadian rhythms and a sense of relief that our family was together again.
 Paloma was a dream child as she always is, but I didn’t realize how uncomfortable she was on our trip, until we arrived ‘home.’
 Her reaction to her brother and sister was sheer delight and joy and ease.
 Lots of smiles, arm flapping and baby communication.
 She loves her daddy too – so, so much.

 Fortunately, I’ve been dropped hard back into full-time mothering as the kids have been on vacation this week.
-My confidence that I could do it all wore off in about 2 days and then I plummeted into a brief period of feeling utterly trapped on an island playing the supporting role to Adam’s dream life (as he flew off to Fiji) wondering ‘what the F*%$ have I done.’
+My confidence that I could do it all wore off in about 2 days and then I plummeted into a brief period of feeling utterly trapped on an island playing the supporting role to A’s dream life (as he flew off to Fiji) wondering ‘what the F*%$ have I done.’
 If I could highlight brief period, I would.
 Once the jet lag wore off, the full moon passed and I recovered my tan, I remembered that I am right where I’m supposed to be at this time.

 (lesson #7 – time flies. change happens. nothing really lasts very long)